-Eloise is an artist and arts worker privileged to be living and working on Aboriginal land, including Gundungurra, Boon Wurrung and Wurundjeri land.
-She studies the relationships between people and place as well as photography and the historiography of these abstrusely beautiful often fraught interrelationships.
+Eloise is an artist and arts worker privileged to be living and working on Aboriginal land, including Dharug, Gundungurra, Boon Wurrung and Wurundjeri land.
+Eloise studies the relationships and the historiography of the relationships between people, landscapes and photography.

 Eloise uses wet plate photographic processes.
 Wet plate processes were popularised in Australia in the 1850s (the ambrotype (on glass) in 1854 and the tintype (on metal) in 1858).
 Eloise’s camera-original wet plate photographs utilise historical and contemporary methods, including traditional hand sensitisation using a silver nitrate solution, modern lenses and metering.
-Working within this colocation of the past and the present, Eloise creates feminist interpretations of history and the photographic archive.
+Working within this colocation of the present and the past, Eloise creates feminine and feminist interpretations of history and the photographic archive.

 Eloise is experienced by way of Craig Tuffin as well as by way of Ellie Young of Gold Street Studios, a Bachelor of Visual Arts (Honours) (Sydney College of the Arts, the University of Sydney) and a Master of Museum Studies (the University of Sydney).